scd-systems/ulixos-slipmod/README.md

-SLIP Module for the Ulix OS
+SLIP Modul for the Ulix OS
 =====================

 The aim of this project is to descibe a simple network stack by using the literate programming method.